 Other places to include your sign up form are your blog’s sidebar, your ‘About me’ page and your ‘Work with me’ page.

-Start off with Mailchimp, if you’re building your list.
-The reason I recommend MailChimp is because it is free for up to 2000 subscribers.
-It’s perfect to get started, for new bloggers.
+Start off with Mailerlite, if you’re building your list.
+The reason I recommend Mailerlite is because it is free for up to 1000 subscribers.
+It’s perfect to get started, for new bloggers and has the most robust set of features on the free plan.

 Find this challenging?
-Sign up for a one-on-one session where I will set up your MailChimp account from scratch!
+Sign up for a one-on-one session where I will teach you how to use Mailerlite for email marketing

 2. Email Marketing to Build a Community